What is prescribed debt and how to remove it

 Prescribed debt refers to old debts that are no longer legally 'collectable' because they have passed their prescription period.
 Before we get into the criteria that you have to meet for it to be considered prescribed debt, it's important to note that you can't just get a debt deleted from your credit report.
 The best way to get rid of a debt is to pay it up.

-According to the National Credit Act (NCA), a debt becomes prescribed if:
+According to the National Credit Act (NCA), the following criteria should be met for it to qualify as prescribed debt:

 - It hasn’t been acknowledged (in writing or payment) for three years or more (for most types of debt).